-Veneers are thin shells of porcelain or composite material fabricated to cover the fronts of teeth.
-Their purpose is to alter the shape and color of the teeth by eliminating gaps, re-contouring shapes of crooked or poorly aligned teeth, and covering up stains.
+Thin shells of porcelain or composite material fabricated to cover the fronts of teeth.
+Their purpose is to enhance the shape and color of the teeth by eliminating gaps, contouring shapes of crooked or poorly aligned teeth, and covering up stains.

-Veneers are fabricated by removing a small amount of enamel, then taking an impression for the lab.
-The veneer is later bonded to the tooth.
-The color, appearance, and translucence can either be matched to an adjacent tooth or completely changed, depending on the number of teeth being enhanced.
+Veneers are fabricated by removing a small amount of enamel and taking an impression for the lab.
+After creation, the veneer is bonded to the tooth.
+The color, appearance and translucence can either be matched to an adjacent tooth or completely changed, depending on the number of teeth being enhanced.

 Composite VS Porcelain Veneers

 Stains that penetrate through all layers of the teeth are referred to as intrinsic stains and do not lighten to the same degree as the extrinsic stains.
 Since whitening products do not penetrate into the tooth, they do not weaken the structural integrity of teeth in any way.
-A mild sensitivity to sucking in air or cold is a common temporary side effect of tooth whitening, but teeth will return to normal after a few days.
+A mild sensitivity cold or sucking in air is a common temporary side affect of tooth whitening that should resolve within a few days.